Nilesh1992/Digit-Recognition-using-Logistic-Regression-Classifier/README.md

 ****Few important details about logistic regression to know****
-- As it's name suggest's that it is regression for predection of continious output value like linear regression , but this is actually a classification algorithm which is souly based on stastitics where we find the relation between the dependent variable and the predectors.
+- As it's name suggest's that it is regression for predection of continious output value like linear regression , but this is actually a classification algorithm which is souly based on stastitics where we find the relation between the dependent variable and the predectors variables or features.

-- Logistic regression uses a sigmoid function you can visualize the fuction here https://www.desmos.com/calculator/77rd7fib7e.
-The principal reason of using this fuction that if you feed any value to this function, it's value will always ranges in 0 to 1.
-And that is what logistic regression gives us i.e. P(x = 1|θ) which is the probablity of an instance which n features given learned parameters θ belongs to positive class i.e. 1.
+- Logistic regression uses sigmoid function you can visualize the fuction here https://www.desmos.com/calculator/77rd7fib7e.
+The principal reason of using this fuction is that if you feed any value in range[-∞,+∞] to this function, it's value will always ranges in 0 to 1.
+And that is what logistic regression gives us i.e. P(Y=1|θ) which is the probablity of an instance which n features given learned parameters θ belongs to positive class i.e. 1.
+Function for hypothesis = (1 / 1 + e^(-transpose(θ)*X)) where θ is the vector and X is the matrix having one or more instances for classification.

+- Other importat function which as been used for calculating a cost at perticular point for logistic regression is lograthmic fuction, which you can visualize here https://www.desmos.com/calculator/77rd7fib7e.
+This function have important property i.e. it is an convex function which means that there is only one global minima for this.
+If we directly use only sigmod function for this then the cost function is highly non-convex with many local minima.

+- Regularization is somtheing which very import when we are trying to fint non-linear functions, because this functions try to over-fit the traning data and does not form a good decison boundry, for this we use this technique.

+- For multiclass classification we use one/all method where we transform the traning set one at a time to form dataset having only binar class, So if you have 4 classes to predect then you have to train 4 logistic regression models.

+- To use logistic regression on any problem statment always see if the data set variables are not dependent.
+Also it highly computationally inappropriate to have non-linear hypothesis with large number of variables.